-If you've been following our blog, you know by now that providing patients with electronic access to their medical images is much cheaper and more efficient than burning and delivering a CD.
-Giving patients online access to their images also brings many additional marketing benefits for your practice and easier access for your patients.
-However, there's still a cost for this service, though minimal in comparison to providing CDs.
-In either case, an increasing number of providers are integrating a HIPAA prescribed cost-based fee to help cover the expenses incurred by providing patients with copies of their images.But how much can you charge for this service?
-HIPAA makes the guidelines pretty simple while also giving you some flexibility to choose what works best for you and your practice.
+If you've been following our blog, you know by now that providing patients with electronic access to their medical images is cheaper and more efficient than burning and delivering CD copies.
+Giving patients online access to their images also offers many additional marketing benefits for your practice and easier access for your patients.

-According to HIPAA’s Privacy Rule, providers can charge patients to help cover the costs of sharing images, regardless of the way they are delivered.
-Certain restrictions ensure this fee covers the actual cost of materials and labor used.
+According to HIPAA’s Privacy Rule, doctors can charge patients to help cover the costs of sharing images, regardless of the way they are delivered.
+Certain restrictions ensure HIPAA fees for medical records cover the actual cost of materials and labor used for the copies.

 Offset the actual cost incurred to copy and mail the images to your patient.
 This may include the time and materials required to accomplish this task.

 Take the Average of These Costs Across the Practice.You can tally up the average of the costs incurred across your practice for providing medical image copies to patients, and use this number as the standard patient fee, disregarding the specific cost for each patient.

 Use a Flat Fee of Up to $6.50 Per Study.For electronic access to medical records, rather than doing the math and tallying up the actual costs, you can simply charge any fee up to $6.50 per study.